On this page:

 Set on a grassy knoll surrounded by snow gums, this scenic picnic spot offers limitless photo opportunities.

-Access the hut and these magnificent views either directly by 4WD or via a 1.2 km walking track.
-The track starts at the Circuit Road Picnic Area, 1 km before the Craig's Hut turn-off.
+Access the hut and these magnificent views either directly by 4WD or via a 3 km return walking track.

 Help protect our historic huts by following the High Country Huts Code.